-How to Make a Cortado
+How to make a cortado at home？

 Want to know how to make a cortado at home?
 This section will show you two easy cortado recipes: one hot and one iced.
 As long as you have a few simple ingredients and tools, this drink is super easy to make!

 The classic cortado is a simple and straightforward drink, with no frills or hard-to-find additions in the recipe.